WatchKit Catalog (watchOS 3)

 WatchKit Catalog is an exploration of the UI elements available in the WatchKit framework.
-Throughout the sample, you'll find tips and configurations that will help guide the development of your WatchKit app.
+Throughout the sample, you'll find tips and configurations that will help guide the development of your watchOS app.

 ButtonDetailController has two examples of how to hide and show UI elements at runtime.
 First, tapping on button "1" will toggle the hidden property of button "2."
 When hiding the button, the layout will change to make use of the newly available space.
 When showing it again, the layout will change to make room for it.
 The second example is by setting the alpha property of button "2" to 0.0 or 1.0.
 Tapping on button "3" will toggle this and while button "2" may look invisible, the space it takes up does not change and no layout changes will occur.

 WKInterfaceDevice's screenBounds property is used in ImageDetailController to decide which image resource to load at runtime, depending on the wearer having a 38mm or 42mm Apple Watch.
-This technique should also be used for setting the height or width of fixed-sized UI elements at runtime, as is needed.
+This can be more easily accomplished with images in an Asset Catalog.

 In the storyboard scene for GroupDetailController, note the use of nested groups to achieve more sophisticated layouts of images and labels.
 This is highly encouraged and will be necessary to achieve specific designs.